My Quiet Kitchen

 Why You'll Love It

-The most difficult thing about this lentil chili recipe was figuring out what to call it because it truly checks all the boxes!
-It's:
+The most difficult thing about this lentil chili recipe was figuring out what to name it because it truly checks all of the boxes!

-Basically, it's our idea of chili perfection.
+Basically, it's my idea of the perfect chili.
 Bonus, it's always a hit, no matter the crowd.
-From vegans to meat-eaters, you can count on this lentil chili to impress.
+From vegans to meat-eaters, you can count on this lentil chili to please everyone.

 The flavor and texture are exactly what you crave in a bowl of chili.
 But it's simpler than my other vegan chili recipe and comes together in just 45 minutes!

 I know what you're thinking... everyone says they have the best chili.
 But seriously, friends.
-This is good.
-It's not like the flat, tomato-y, thin vegetarian chili recipes you've tried before.
+This is gooooood.
+It's not like those flat, tomato-y, thin vegetarian chili recipes you've tried before.

 This lentil chili is rich, thick, smoky, flavorful, balanced, and versatile.